theProfLAL/code_understandability_data/README.md

 The data provided in the csv files concern code understandability and code measures.

 The following explanations make reference to two published papers:
 [1] Muñoz Barón, M., Wyrich, M., & Wagner, S. (2020, October).
 An empirical validation of cognitive complexity as a measure of source code understandability.
 14th ACM/IEEE International Symposium on Empirical Software Engineering and Measurement (ESEM) (pp. 1-12).
+Available form https://arxiv.org/pdf/2007.12520
 [2] Lavazza, L., Abualkishik, A.Z., Liu, G., & Morasca, S. An Empirical Evaluation of the “Cognitive Complexity” Measure as a Predictor of Code Understandability.
 Journal of Systems and Software, to appear.

 Understandability data were collected via the experimental activities reported in [1].